- Paulo Moura — Mensagem

 This double page spread from the book features two of Brazil’s most notable saxophonists, Moacyr Marques aka ‘Bijú’ and Paulo Moura.

 Moacyr Marques da Silva (*1927) aka ‘Bijú’ started with the clarinet as a child.
 Changing to tenor saxophone and clarion, he shared his first teacher with Moacir Santos, before becoming a student at the Conservatório Brasileiro de Música.
 In 1953, he joined Ary Barroso’s orchestra and toured Mexico.
-Moacyr Marques was a member of several radio orchestras as well as of the major labels Copacabana and Odeon.
-As a founder and member of the Orquestra da Rede Globo de Televisão he was part of all Festivais Internacionais da Canção Popular in the sixties and seventies broadcasted by Globo TV.
+Moacyr Marques was a member of several radio orchestras as well as session musician for the major labels Copacabana and Odeon.
+As founding member of the Orquestra da Rede Globo de Televisão he was part of all Festivais Internacionais da Canção Popular in the sixties and seventies broadcasted by Globo TV.

 Moacyr Marques worked as a renowned session musician in Brazil for the likes of Dom Um Romão, Chico Buarque, Guio de Moraes and Elizeth Cardoso, and internationally with Henry Mancini, Samy Davis Jr., Nelson Riddle, Billy Eckstine, Sarah Vaughan and others.